1 JulCoastal Erosion Solutions

 Seawalls are popular because of their longevity and strength.
 These solid structures are typically made of concrete which means they can withstand a lot of wave energy.

-Seawalls are often topped with a walk way or boardwalk which means they also can double as a sight-seeing locale.
+Seawalls are often topped with a walkway or boardwalk so they also double as a sight-seeing locale.

 The Charleston Battery, for example, is one of the most popular destinations in Charleston, South Carolina.
-This seawall was originally built in 1909.
-The Battery was built to protect the city from high tides and strong waves.
-It is an added benefit that it now doubles as a scenic walkway.
+The Battery was built in 1909 to protect the city from high tides and strong waves.
+Today, the Battery protects this low-area of the peninsula while also offering some of the best views in the city.

 Seawalls are expensive to construct and require extensive permitting.
 Years of exposure to wind, waves and salt water can potentially lead to scouring, cracking and deterioration.
-Charleston’s seawall is currently undergoing repairs in order to correct these issues.
+Charleston’s seawall is recently underwent repairs in order to correct these issues.

 Seawalls might protect upland property but they also often cause erosion of adjacent beaches.